6.1 Program enrolment

 - be enrolled in at least one unit;

-- pay all relevant University and government fees and charges; and
+- pay all relevant University and government fees and charges.

-22.214.171.124 On the advice of the relevant Course Coordinator, the Head of School, or equivalent may cancel a student's enrolment in a unit before the relevant census date where the student:
+6.1.2 On the advice of the relevant Lecturer in Charge, the Course Coordinator may recommend to the Head of School, or equivalent that a student’s enrolment in a unit is cancelled before the relevant census date where the student: